Online Resource Grants

 Applications received after the deadline will not be considered.

-The review committee consists of two members of the Library Committee, two previous recipients, and two librarians.
+The review committee consists of two members of the Library Committee, a previous recipient, and two librarians.

 Feb 16 - March 10: Application review